 Include strategies or methods for how you will engage with the community or include their participation.

-Program participants will be identified by the Health Educator and SNAP-Ed Coordinator through in-reach activities at LSSN, outreach efforts.
-Educational materials and a monthly news letters will be distributed both electronically and hard copy to partners.
-The program. educational materials, and newsletters will be advertised through the LSSN Facebook page, outreach events, and community calendars.
+Program participants will be identified by the Health Educator and SNAP-Ed Coordinator through in-reach activities at LSSN and outreach efforts.
+The Health Educator will distribute both physical and electronic copies of nutrition education materials and monthly newsletters to community partners, past participants, and potential participants.
+The program, educational materials, and newsletters will be advertised through the LSSN Facebook page, outreach events, and community calendars.

 Key Partners and Roles Participants will also be referred through partner agencies, such as Include partner organizations, WellCare Services, Golden Ages Adult Daycare, and Nevada HAND.
 The coalitions, and other.
-Briefly partners will help identify SNAP eligible recipients to refer to this describe the role of the partners. program, LSSN will also recruit participants through our building partners, The Boys and Girls Club, Nevada Hand Boulder Pines Apartments, and Multicultural Wellness Center.
-LSSN will provide promotional flyers to the partners and ongoing educational materials and newsletters to distribute to their clients and residents.
-Site Eligibility Eligible by location School Meal Data (FRL: school free/reduced lunch data) How are the sites for this Census data Other intervention eligible?
+Briefly partners will help identify SNAP-eligible participants to refer to this describe the role of the partners. program.
+LSSN will also recruit participants through our building partners, the Boys and Girls Club, Nevada Hand Boulder Pines Apartments, and the Multicultural Wellness Center.
+LSSN will provide promotional fliers to the partners and ongoing educational materials and newsletters to distribute to their clients and residents.
+Eligible by location School Meal Data (FRL: school free/reduced lunch data) Site Eligibility How are the sites for this Census data Other intervention eligible?
 Check all boxes that apply.
 You do not need to show data.
 See If you chose "Other", please describe how you determined SNAP-Ed eligibility: Appendix D for information on SNAP-Ed site eligibility.
-Expected Outcomes 1.
-Four separate Stay Strong, Stay Healthy classes will be planned.
-Include brief description of what 2.
-48 adults and those with disabilities will participate in the program. outcomes you expect to see from 2.
-Physical activity will increase and sedentary behavior will be reduced. this intervention at the end of Year 1.
-List the appropriate Nevada Focus Area that this intervention appliesto.
-List the appropriate outcome indicators as outlined in Neoada SNAP-Ed Evaluation Framework Matrix.
+Expected Outcomes 1.)
+In FY21, four separate Bingocize classes will be planned.
+In FY22, Include brief description of what four separate Bingocize classes will be planned. outcomes you expect to see from this intervention at the end of Year 1.
+2.)
+In FY21, 48 adults and those with disabilities will participate in the program.
+In FY22, 48 adults and those with disabilities will participate in List the appropriate Nevada the program.
+Focus Area that this intervention applies to.
+3.)
+In both FY21 and FY22, physical activity will increase and sedentary List the appropriate outcome behavior will be reduced. indicators as outlined in Nevada SNAP-Ed Evaluation Framework Matrix.

 Intervention #1 Intervention Name Examples: Curriculum, PSE strategy, or health promotion Curriculum All-4-Kids with School Garden PSE and Health Promotion Need(s) addressed with this intervention Include brief description.
 Childhood obesity is an increasing issue.
 Fourteen percent of Nevada children under 5 years old are overweight.
 A persons relationship with food is developed when they are a child.
 Social Development: A preschooler is becoming more aware of self and is able to follow simple rules and directions.
 They are developing friendships with peers.
 Emotional Development: A preschooler is beginning to express and label feelings.
 They are developing self-control and can tolerate some frustration.
 Cognitive Development: A preschooler's vocabulary is developing quickly.
 Thinking is very egocentric.
 They have a short attention span, and are easily distracted.
 Physical Development: A preschooler is learning to run, jump with both feet, ride a tricycle, walk backwards, climb, and catch a ball.
 Intervention Objective(s) Objectives must be specific, realistic, attainable, measurable, and time-bound.
 See Appendix G for guidance on creating S.M.A.R.T. objectives.
-By May 31st, 2021; 90% of the Pre-K children participating in All 4 Kids intervention will report that they have increased their consumption of fruits and vegetables as measured by pred post survey.
-By May 31st, 2021, 90% of the Pre-K children participating in All 4 Kids intervention will report that they have increased their physical activity as measured by pre / post survey.
+By May 31st, 2022; 90% of the Pre-K children participating in All 4 Kids intervention will report that they have increased their consumption of fruits and vegetables as measured by pre / post survey.
+By May 31st, 2022 90% of the Pre-K children participating in All 4 Kids intervention will report that they have increased their physical activity as measured by pre/post survey.